2021 Lamoille Tactical Basin Plan Update

 Basin 7 Public Survey

-We are asking for your feedback in this survey to better understand your knowledge, concerns, and activities in relation to water quality in the Lamoille River Basin (Basin 7) both locally and watershed wide.
-This information may be incorporated into 2021 Basin 7 Plan.
+During January through April of 2020 we asked for your feedback to better understand your knowledge, concerns, and activities in relation to water quality in the Lamoille River Basin (Basin 7) both locally and watershed wide.
+This information will be used in the development of the 2021 Basin 7 Plan.

 Tell Me About the Lamoille Basin